-Our Rainier, Bachelor, and Ridge Dropper Posts are only compatible with bikes that are built for internal cable routing.
+Our Loam, Rainier, and Ridge Dropper Posts are only compatible with bikes that are built for internal cable routing.
 The actuators of the aforementioned dropper posts are located on the bottom of the dropper and will be inside the frame once the post is in the seat tube.

 Our Cascade and Pine droppers are designed for external routing.
 The actuator is located by the posts’ midcap and will be outside of the bike’s frame when the post is inserted in the seat tube.
 The Coast Dropper Post is unique in that there are two versions: one compatible with internal routing and one compatible with external routing.

 The diameter of your current seat post will also determine what dropper post can fit your bike.
 Four seat post diameters are commonly used in the world of cycling: 27.2mm, 30.9mm, 31.6mm, and 34.9mm.
 There are two ways we recommend to determine which diameter dropper post will fit your bike.
 The first is to check your current seat post to see if the diameter is stamped on the bottom of the post.
 Your second option is to look on your frame manufacturer’s website for the seat tube diameter.